Disease Guide ·Heart Disease ·2026

 Diagnosis - $400-$1,000

-Echocardiogram (heart ultrasound) is the gold standard for diagnosing HCM ($300-$600) — it measures heart wall thickness and function.
-Chest X-rays ($150-$250) show heart enlargement and fluid.
-Blood work including cardiac biomarkers like proBNP ($50-$100) can screen for heart disease.
-An ECG ($100-$200) detects arrhythmias.
+Echocardiogram (heart ultrasound) is the gold standard ($300-$600).
+Chest X-rays ($150-$250) show enlargement and fluid.
+Blood work including proBNP ($50-$100) screens for disease.
+ECG ($100-$200) detects arrhythmias.
 Average $400-$1,000

 Treatment - $30-$200/Month

-Medications manage symptoms but don't cure the disease.
-Atenolol or diltiazem ($15-$50/month) to slow heart rate.
-Furosemide ($10-$30/month) to reduce fluid buildup.
-Clopidogrel ($20-$50/month) to prevent blood clots — critical for cats with enlarged atria.
-Emergency treatment for congestive heart failure or saddle thrombus runs $1,500-$4,000.
+Medications manage symptoms but don't cure.
+Atenolol or diltiazem ($15-$50/month) slow heart rate.
+Furosemide ($10-$30/month) reduces fluid.
+Clopidogrel ($20-$50/month) prevents clots.
+Emergency care for heart failure or saddle thrombus: $1,500-$4,000.
 Average $30-$200/month

 Total Cost - $1,000-$5,000+/Year